 - A Nurse will go over your consent form, explain the procedure, and answer any questions you may have.

-- A small volume of blood from your arm to prepare the injection.
+- A small volume of blood will be withdrawn from your arm to prepare the injection.

 - A Nurse will bring you into the treatment room and position you on the table.